(690420) 2014 FC72: Orbit and classification

 Considered a scattered and detached object, is particularly unusual as it has an unusually circular orbit for a scattered-disc object (SDO).
 Although it is thought that traditional scattered-disc objects have been ejected into their current orbits by gravitational interactions with Neptune, the low eccentricity of its orbit and the distance of its perihelion (SDOs generally have highly eccentric orbits and perihelia less than 38 AU) seems hard to reconcile with such celestial mechanics.
 This has led to some uncertainty as to the current theoretical understanding of the outer Solar System.
 The theories include close stellar passages, unseen planet/rogue planets/planetary embryos in the early Kuiper belt, and resonance interaction with an outward-migrating Neptune.
 The Kozai mechanism is capable of transferring orbital eccentricity to a higher inclination.

 Physical characteristics

-has a diameter estimated at 500 km, roughly a fifth the size of Pluto.
+has a diameter estimated at 400 to 500 km, making it approximately 18% to 21% the size of the dwarf planet Pluto.
+(Note: Pluto has a diameter of 2376.6 km.
+18% and 21% of Pluto's diameter is 428 km and 499 km, which is roughly around 's size of 431 km to 506 km.)
+With Johnston's Archive's estimate being 431 km, and Mike Brown's estimate being 506 km, assuming albedos of 0.124 and 0.07, respectively.
+However, Mike Brown's estimate uses an outdated absolute magnitude of 5.0, not the newer 4.68 nor 4.70.